101medialab/ToolBarLib/README.md

 | searchBarEvents | the implementation of the listener event for the plugins |
 | setLiveIcon | there are two overriding: 1) is the actual LiveIcon object .
 2) two configurations for the layout xml resource id and the image resource id|

+# Examples
-# Implementation for dynamic icon for on the action tool bar
+## Dynamic icon for on the action tool bar

-###setup 1: prepare the custom layout for the dynamic icon and here is the sample
+Step 1: prepare the custom layout for the dynamic icon and here is the sample
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <FrameLayout xmlns:android="http://schemas.android.com/apk/res/android"